alejandrorascovan/mta-portal/README.md

 - `UPDATE_DELAY`: Delay in seconds before fetching new data
 - `MINIMUM_MINUTES_DISPLAY`: Only display arrival times greater or equal than this value.
 Useful to only show trains you can catch.
 - `BACKGROUND_IMAGE`: Image to use for the background

+## Installation

+Just copy all the files into your CIRCUITPYTHON drive